-Transportation Planning Organization (TPO) Citizen Participation sponsibiliti vork to eval ties by:
+Transportation Planning Organization (TPO) Citizen Participation

 RRTPO developed an all-new Public Engagement Plan to allow RRTPO to be flexible in how stakeholders can participate in the planning practice.
 We strengthened the role of the Community Transportation Advisory Committee (CTAC) and grew its ability to advise other RRTPO committees and the public.
-We included a greater focus on public engagement on the PlanRVA.org website and fully embraced the use of ESRI Storymaps to communicate project work isted in te a the RRTP ce w
+We included a greater focus on public engagement on the PlanRVA.org website and fully embraced the use of ESRI Storymaps to communicate project work.